-The purposes of the charity are:
+The purposes of the not-for-profit group are:

 - To celebrate and publicise the life of Thomas Henry Gem (1819 – 1881) through publications, exhibitions, community events and a dedicated web site